pnwairfire/known-locations/README.md

 Metadata generated with **MazamaLocationUtils** are manually corrected and further enhanced using R scripts in this repository.

-The goal is to maintain a set of high-accuracy, high-value datasets that provides data analysts spatial metadata associated with point locations without having to use any spatial analysis software.
+The goal is to maintain a set of accurate, high-value datasets that provide data analysts spatial metadata associated with point locations without having to use any spatial analysis software.

 ----